ShamylZakariya/Platformer/NOTES.md

 BUGS:

 LOW PRIORITY:
-    - make collision::Space take a "collider" struct instead of sprites, but make a convenience From<> impl to easy convert a sprite to a collider.
-Drop the static/dynamic difference, have a field on collider which says static or dynamic to optimize lookups, but have all intersection tests run against both.
-    - Refactor geom.rs, I don't like that module's existence.
-    - Uniforms struct can be parameterized on the underlying data...but should it?
-Right now camera::Uniforms is essentially identical to sprite::Uniforms.
-Could make a Uniform<camera::UniformData> or something like that, will need trait constraints for btytemuck::Pod and Zeroable
     - make it possible to instantiate an entity via <object> layer in tmx, instead of using sprites.
 Because right now we need to create a dedicated sprite for each spawn point, where each specialization specifies the entity to create.
 We could use object layer info for this more gracefully.